fauxfox117/se_project_todo-app/README.md

 # Simple Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+Working on a simple to do app.
+Will add more about it later.

 ## Functionality